Renormalizing one-point probability distribution function for cosmological counts in cells: Introduction and Summary

-These potential applications require accurate and efficient modeling of the PDF and its dependence on cosmology.
 Here we pursue the path-integral approach developed in \cite{Ivanov:2018lcg} following earlier works \cite{Valageas:2001zr,Valageas:2001td}.
-This approach uses the variance of the density field within the cell as an expansion parameter and leads to representation of the PDF in the form similar to the semiclassical expansion of quantum field theory.
+This approach uses the linear variance of the density field within the cell as an expansion parameter and leads to representation of the PDF in the form similar to the semiclassical expansion of quantum field theory.
 The PDF factorizes into the leading-order exponential part and a prefactor.
 The former is given by the spherically symmetric saddle-point configuration that is found exactly using the dynamics of spherical collapse.
 On the other hand, the next-to-leading prefactor results from integration over fluctuations around the saddle-point solution.
-It decomposes into a product of contributions from sectors with different angular momentum $\ell$.
-The monopole ($\ell=0$) contribution is again evaluated exactly, whereas for the higher multipoles ($\ell>0$) Ref.~\cite{Ivanov:2018lcg} developed a numerical procedure implemented in an open-source \texttt{Python} code \texttt{AsPy} \cite{AsPy}.
-The resulting `aspherical prefactor' due to fluctuations with $\ell\geq 1$ weakly depends on the cell radius or redshift and is a monotonic function of the density contrast $\delta_*$ in the cell.
-It varies by about an order of magnitude within the range $0.1\leq 1+\delta_*\leq 10$.
-Though this variation is smaller than that of the leading exponent and the monopole prefactor, it is crucial for the correct prediction of the PDF.
+A numerical procedure for calculating it was implemented in an open-source \texttt{Python} code \texttt{AsPy} \cite{AsPy}.